kittleapps/Java-Desktop-RuneScape_NXT_Settings/README.md

 **Current Features**:

 * All current graphics settings options.
-  * Depth of Field is currently just a placeholder.
   * Game Render and Interface/UI Scaling options are added.
-They are live, but currently their options are not.
+They are live, but currently their options are not usable.
-    * These scaling mechanics are currently experimental, and not meant for full use my players.
-Visual issues may occur.
 * Most audio options
   * Looping the current Music Track.
   * Music List Sorting.